markstock/shadower/README.md

 # shadower
-Add hazy drop shadows to a png image
+Add soft shadows to a png image

+### Using shadower

+    make
+    ./shadower file.png

+### Thanks

+Many thanks to Lode Vandevenne for the [LodePNG](http://lodev.org/lodepng/) code!